-If you are reviewing this portion of the Knox County Sheriff Department Web Site then most likely you have a loved one, who may be a family member, a friend, or a co-worker at the Knox County Jail as an Inmate.
+If you are reviewing this portion of the Knox County Sheriff's Department Web Site then most likely you have a loved one at the Knox County Jail as an Inmate.

 We hope that this web page has provided you most of the information that is necessary to help you cope with this situation.

 We at the Knox County Jail are also trying to help your loved ones deal with the situation that they are now in.

 The question of guilt or innocence is not determined at the Jail--that is a question for the court system.

 It is our responsibility to maintain control of and to provide a safe clean environment for inmates that are located in the Jail.